dk14/crypto/chats/btc-audit/README.md

 Intro website: [https://doomsdayexplorer.online/](https://doomsdayexplorer.online/)

-*White paper for Explorer Protocol is TBD ~2026 - features take pritority.*
+*White paper for Explorer Protocol is TBD ~2026 - features take priority.*

 Notes:
 > I don't trust SHA-256, so signing low-entropy message (even hashed) is not that safe. (even ONE message, even if RNG does NOT have purposedly introduced bug for diffferential cryptoanalysis, still unsafe - solver can be used).
 But bitcointalk requested it.
 So be it! (attack described below is more powerful than solver anyways).